Office politics are tricky to navigate.

-Both of these theories depend on what happens after a trigger which you are responsible in providing.
-An example of a trigger, is making an innocent mistake at work and seeing the way different people around you react to that mistake.
-When everything is going well with you doing everything that is asked of you, the people who don’t like you do not have an excuse to express their dislike towards you.
+Both of these theories depend on what happens in response to a trigger you are responsible in providing.
+An example of such a trigger, is making an innocent mistake at work and seeing the way different people around you react to that mistake.
+When everything is going well, the people who don’t like you do not have an excuse to express their disdain towards you.

-Once you give them a reason to express their dislike towards you, you will begin to know who is on your side and who is against you at work.
+It is only once you give them a reason to express their feelings toward you, that you will begin to understand who is on your side and who isn’t.

 Small Mistakes, Big Reactions